awslabs/multi-model-server/README.md

 ## Recommended production deployments

 * MMS doesn't provide authentication.
-You have to your own authentication proxy in front of MMS.
+You have to have your own authentication proxy in front of MMS.
 * MMS doesn't provide throttling, it's vulnerable to DDoS attack.
 It's recommended to running MMS behind a firewall.
 * MMS only allows localhost access by default, see [Network configuration](docs/configuration.md#configure-mms-listening-port) for detail.
 * SSL is not enabled by default, see [Enable SSL](docs/configuration.md#enable-ssl) for detail.